 There is no specific regulation of health IT issues and mobile medical applications, although IT is extensively used in the health sector.
-For example, electronic prescription of medicines is, as a rule, mandatory for doctors, and INFARMED launched a mobile medicine price comparator application at the start of 2014.
+For example, electronic prescription of medicines is, as a rule, mandatory for doctors, and INFARMED launched a mobile medicine price comparator application in 2014.